afondiel/cs-books/README.md

 # Computer Science (CS) Books

+This is a Computer Science books and resources.

-Computer science books from algorithms, data structure, programming, to data science, AI and much more.
+From algorithms, data structure, programming, to data science, AI and much more.

->My heartfelt gratitude goes out to every author and researcher who has worked tirelessly on >these incredible books that have not only changed the world but also enriched our works and >lives.
+>### I am deeply grateful to all the authors and researchers who have worked tirelessly on these incredible books that have not only changed the world but also enriched our works and lives.

-Grateful :pray:
+Regards,

 [@Muntu](https://github.com/afondiel/)